 Aurora War Memorial 100th Anniversary

-Originally unveiled in 1925, the Aurora War Memorial was built through a joint effort by the communities of Aurora, Whitchurch, and King to honour local residents who served and sacrificed in the First World War.
+Originally unveiled in 1925, the Aurora War Memorial was built through a joint effort by the communities of Aurora, Whitchurch, and King to honour residents who served and sacrificed in the First World War.
 For a century, it has stood as a place of reflection and remembrance in Peace Park, Aurora.
-To mark this historic milestone, the municipalities have come together to organize a series of commemorative projects and events.
+To mark this historic milestone, the municipalities came together in 2025 to organize a series of commemorative projects and events.

 Re-dedication and 100th Anniversary Ceremony

-On Friday, October 3 at 5:30 p.m. the Aurora Legion will lead a formal re-dedication and commemorative ceremony at the War Memorial, located at 14659 Yonge Street.
-All are welcome to attend this event and it will be followed by a reception at the Aurora Legion, located at 105 Industrial Parkway North.
+On Friday, October 3 at 5:30 p.m., the Aurora Legion led a formal re‑dedication and commemorative ceremony at the War Memorial located at 14659 Yonge Street.
+Over 250 people attended the event, which was followed by a reception at the Aurora Legion at 105 Industrial Parkway North.

 In Their Memory: the Story of the Aurora-Whitchurch-King War Memorial